krzysztofr/gpio_wrapper/README.rst

 About
 -----

-Wrapper for gpio command.
+Wrapper for gpio command (from [wiringPi](http://wiringpi.com/) library).
 Doesn't do much right now.
 Also my playground to creating python packages.